lukes/profiling/README.md

 ## Configuration

-Use the configure method to :
+Use the `configure` method to set your own defaults:

 ```ruby
 Profiler.configure({